 The more debris on your land, the longer it takes to clear.
 Therefore, you will pay more when charged per hour.

-Some land clearing pros charge debris removal separately.
+Some land clearing pros charge debris for removal separately.
 The less debris in your land, the faster clearing takes place, and the less you pay.

 Presence of trees